What the Driver’s License Office May Not

 Obviously, the best way to avoid being arrested for “Violation of a Restricted License” is to avoid being stopped in your motor vehicle.
 For instance, driving a car with an expired tag is an open invitation to trouble.
 Likewise, having the odor of alcohol on your breath coupled with a restricted license designation, begs a new DUI arrest.
 Accordingly, the best defense while driving on a restricted license status is to avoid the commission of any traffic infractions.
 If you are pulled over, be prepared to offer an explanation for driving that is consistent with “maintaining livelihood” and supports your location and direction of travel.

-When your restriction term expires, it can be helpful to get a duplicate license.
+When your restriction term expires, it can be helpful for you to visit the tax collector’s office and obtain a duplicate license.
 A duplicate license will no longer display the driver’s license restriction notation.
 Your failure to do so might otherwise cause a police officer to devote extra attention at your next motor vehicle stop and possibly exercise less discretion in his decision to issue a traffic citation.
 When you are ready to obtain your duplicate license, be sure that you have all the necessary identification documents.

 Remember, if you are ever stopped by a police officer while operating with a hardship license, be prepared to accurately and clearly state your intended destination and lawful purpose for driving.
-If you do get charged with “violation of drivers license restriction,” our office can help.
+If you do get charged with “violation of driver’s license restriction,” our office can help.
 We may be able to prove that your driving was within the permitted use of your restriction.
 Even in the worst circumstances, we may be able to secure a withholding of adjudication that will otherwise save your hardship license from being revoked for its improper use.
-You should always feel free to call us should you have any additional questions.
+You should always feel free to call us should you have any additional questions regarding your hardship license or your Pinellas County DUI arrest.
+The lawyers in our office only handle offenses that occur in St. Petersburg, Clearwater, Dunedin, Safety Harbor, Tarpon Springs, Palm Harbor, Largo, St. Pete Beach, Treasure Island, Gulfport, Pasadena, Indian Rocks Beach, Indian Shores, Redington Shores, Madeira Beach and Belleair.

 Call our office for a free consultation at (727) 578-0303